The 'Russian Castle' through the eyes of Maurice Maeterlinck

-The history of Esen Castle, located on the outskirts of Diksmuide, goes back to 1775.
-Throughout time the castle has taken on different appearances.
-Today, the provincial employees work from the Esenkasteel together with local partners on the development of the Westhoek.
+The history of Esen Castle, located on the outskirts of Diksmuide, dates back to 1775.
+Over time, the castle took on different appearances.
+Today, from the Esen castle, provincial employees work together with local partners on the development of the Westhoek.

 Maurice Maeterlinck